-0 falsified — 2 below detection threshold — 9 prospective (predicted before data)
+4 refined — 2 below detection threshold — 10 prospective (predicted before data)

-The strongest claim this registry makes is prospective prediction: a number derived from the model, registered with a timestamp, and subsequently confirmed by independent data.
+The strongest claim this registry makes is prospective prediction: a number derived from the model, registered before the confirming data is checked, and subsequently confirmed by independent data.
 Anyone can fit a model to existing data.
 Predicting the measurement before it happens is what distinguishes a real physical model from a narrative.

 What we predicted: The South Atlantic Anomaly would split into two cells following an exponential separation curve driven by aetheric field decay.
 The rate of separation would be non-linear — accelerating over time — which globe dynamo models do not predict.